Jeremy Clarkson: The Sun newspaper column on the Duchess of Sussex

-In December 2022, he was criticised for one of his columns in The Sun on Meghan, Duchess of Sussex, which was deemed misogynistic by critics as he stated:
+In December 2022, Clarkson was criticised for one of his columns in The Sun on Meghan, Duchess of Sussex, which was deemed misogynistic by critics.
+He stated:

 I hate her.
 Not like I hate Nicola Sturgeon or Rose West.
 I hate her on a cellular level.
 At night, I'm unable to sleep as I lie there, grinding my teeth and dreaming of the day when she is made to parade naked through the streets of every town in Britain while the crowds chant, 'Shame!' and throw lumps of excrement at her.

 He later said it was a reference to a scene from the television series Game of Thrones.
 He had used the same reference in an article published in The Sun in December 2018 to defend Meghan:

 When Meghan Markle swapped being an actress for being a duchess, she was hailed as a breath of fresh air for the Royal Family — so why is she now being pilloried?...
 But then, after about seven minutes, everyone suddenly decided she's actually a witch.
 At this rate, it won't be long before she is stripped and forced to walk naked through the streets of York while people with skin diseases chant "Shame!" and throw excrement at her.
 I can't understand why this is happening.
 You don't know her.
 I don't know her.
 So why have we all suddenly decided she should be mocked and pilloried for every little thing she ever does?"

 In his other columns, Clarkson criticised Meghan for her "simpering victimhood", called her a "silly little cable TV actress", and stated that her climate change pleas make him want to "shoot a polar bear in the middle of its face."
 The Independent Press Standards Organisation (IPSO) said it had received more than 25,100 complaints about the piece, making it the article with the most number of complaints attached to it since IPSO's establishment in 2014.
-The number is also more than the totall number of complaints made to IPSO in 2021, which was 14,355.
+The number is also more than the total number of complaints made to IPSO in 2021, which was 14,355.